 Hero background

-In a village near Ubud, children learn English not only from books but also through games, music and real conversations.
-Here you can share your time and energy while experiencing everyday Balinese life in close contact with the local community
+In a village near Ubud, children learn English not just from books but through games, music and real conversations.
+Spend time and energy here, getting close to everyday Balinese life and the local community.

 Where